Transcription is the process of converting audio or video files into text.

 But there are actually two different types of transcription, depending on the level of detail needed.
-These includes general transcription (also referred to as non-verbatim transcripts) and verbatim transcription.
+These include general transcription (also referred to as non-verbatim transcripts) and verbatim transcription.

 Unlike general transcriptions, verbatim transcripts leave in speaking gaffs like false starts, stutters, and mispronunciations.
 Even pauses or laughter are noted for greater detail and context surrounding the account.